ayandamzolo/ayandamzolo/README.md

 💻 Collaboration is where the magic happens!
 Whether it's optimizing database performance, designing intuitive user interfaces, or implementing complex back-end logic, I'm eager to collaborate on projects that push boundaries and deliver real value.

 📫 Want to connect?
-Drop me a line at ayandamzolo11@gmail.com or give me a call at +27(82)-265-9793.
+Drop me a line at ayandamzolo11@gmail.com.
 Let's combine our strengths and create something remarkable!

 😄 Pronouns: She/Her